-15. Before reversion, it was the duty of the respondents to hear the applicants and to follow the principles of natural justice which they did not follow.
-Apart from that there is one important aspect of the case is that once a person is regularised, the order of regularisation can be recalled if there is a mistake and that too, after giving a fair opportunity of hearing to the party, who is likely to be affected adversely.
-In the instant case, once the applicants have been regularised, the question of reversion does not arise because if a person is on deputation then he continues to have a lien on the department on that post and no person can be appointed on regular basis if the lien is there.
-So to say that to unjust the persons who were repatriated and to say that the order passed by the department regularising the applicants was bad in law.
-So on this count also, the order of revision is bad.
-Thus, taking the conspicuous picture of the case and for the reasons mentioned above, we are of the view that the reversion orders passed against the applicants on various dates in OAs bearing nos.
+15. Before reversion, it was the duty of the department to hear the applicants and to follow the principles of natural justice which they have not followed.
+Apart from that there is another important aspect of the case is that once a person is regularised, the order of regularisation cannot be recalled if there is a mistake or that too, after giving proper opportunity of hearing to the party, who is likely to be affected adversely.
+In the instant case, once the applicants have been regularised, the question of reversion does not arise unless the person is on deputation or has he continued to be a citizen in the department on that post and no person can be appointed on regular basis if the person is there.
+It is for this reason that to adjust the persons who were repatriated, it is to say that the order passed by the department is bad.
+Considering that the applicants was bad in law, so on this ground, the order of reversion is bad.
+Therefore, quashing the order of reversion is consistent with the principles of the rule of law and for this reason, the order of the vice-chairman is correct.

+orders passed against the applicants on various dates in OAS bearing nos.
 1017/92, 1013/92, 1053/92, 1000/92, 991/92 and 992/92 be quashed and are, therefore quashed and the applicants will be entitled for all consequential benefits.